Pyrrolizidine alkaloid

 Skeletal formula of retronecine, a pyrrolizidine alkaloid found in the common groundsel (Senecio vulgaris) and comfrey (Symphytum spp.)

 Pyrrolizidine alkaloids (PAs), sometimes referred to as necine bases, are a group of naturally occurring alkaloids based on the structure of pyrrolizidine.
-Their use dates back centuries and is intertwined with the discovery, understanding, and eventual recognition of their toxicity on humans and animals.
+Their use dates back centuries and is intertwined with the discovery, understanding, and eventual recognition of their toxicity on humans and other animals.

 History

 PAs were first discovered in plants in the 19th century, but their toxic effects were not immediately recognized.
 Instead, many PA-containing plants were traditionally used for medicinal purposes in various cultures around the world.
 For example, herbs containing PAs were used in traditional Chinese medicine and by Native American tribes for their purported therapeutic properties.
 It has been estimated that 3% of the world's flowering plants contain pyrrolizidine alkaloids.
 Honey can contain pyrrolizidine alkaloids, as can grains, milk, offal and eggs.
 To date (2011), there is no international regulation of PAs in food, unlike those for herbs and medicines.

 In the early to mid-20th century, researchers began to observe and document cases of livestock poisoning linked to the consumption of PA-containing plants.
 These observations led to the recognition of PAs as potent hepatotoxic and genotoxic compounds.

 In response to growing concerns about PA exposure, regulatory agencies around the world began to establish guidelines and regulations to limit PA levels in food, herbal products, and animal feed.
 These regulations aim to protect human and animal health by minimizing PA exposure and mitigating the risk of toxicity.

 Despite regulatory efforts, the issue of PA exposure remains relevant today.
 Ongoing research continues to explore various aspects of PA toxicity, including the identification of new PA-containing plants, the development of sensitive analytical methods, and the assessment of human health risks associated with PA exposure.
 Additionally, efforts to raise awareness among healthcare professionals, herbal product manufacturers, and the general public about the risks of PA exposure are ongoing.